To accept the things you cannot change is one of the most misunderstood psychological skills.

 Shift the Belief That Keeps You Stuck

-This short, practical guide helps you settle your system so you can meet life as it is, without forcing positivity or shutting yourself down.
+This short, practical guide helps you settle your system without forcing positivity or shutting yourself down.

-✦ Begin 7 Days of Regulation ✦ →
+✦ 7 Days of CALM STRENGTH ✦ →

 Acceptance operates at the level of core beliefs, not surface coping strategies.